- Traditional owners: Bidjara people

-Abutting Queenslands' spectacular Carnarvon Gorge National Park, the spectacular Carnarvon Station Reserve is one of the few remaining strongholds for woodland species largely lost to the rest of eastern Australia.
+Abutting Queensland’s Carnarvon Gorge National Park, the spectacular Carnarvon Station Reserve is one of the few remaining strongholds for woodland species largely lost to the rest of eastern Australia.
 The rugged sandstone hills, narrow valley floors and high escarpments create a dramatic setting, offering natural protection to its inhabitants.

-The reserve is in south east central Queensland, to the west of Carnarvon National Park.
-It's about 900km west of Brisbane.
-The closest settlements are Morven (230km) and Augathella (203km).
+The reserve is in south-east central Queensland, to the south and west of Carnarvon National Park.
+It’s about 870km south-west of Rockhampton and about 940km north-west of Brisbane.

 You’ll camp at the scenic Billabong Campground, encircled by stately eucalypts.
 As you walk or drive around the property, you’ll see an intriguing range of habitat types – from bluegrass grasslands to eucalypt woodlands.